 It let's you know what's in season, If you're growing it yourself, what the signs are that it's ready to harvest, different ways to cook it fresh and different ways it can be preserved.
 In addition, if it has any medicinal properties or that type of thing we also highlight our natural do-it-yourself section in the monthly guide.
 So for different herbs and such we share with you how to prepare something that's a natural do-it-yourself recipe.
 It's a great resource to have.

 - new potatoes

 - summer squash

-Just by that list you can tell that there was a huge jump from June to July of what'll be ready to harvest in the garden.
-When you move into August you'll have a window there of harvesting these crops for at least a few weeks, some longer.
+Just by that list, you can tell that there was a huge jump from June to July of what'll be ready to harvest in the garden.
+When you move into August you'll have a window of harvesting these crops for at least a few weeks, some longer.

 Fruits & Veggies in Season for August